rclone/rclone/docs/content/bisync.md

 `Empty current PathN listing.
 Cannot sync to an empty directory: X.pathN.lst` This is a safety check that an unexpected empty path does not result in deleting **everything** in the other path.

+**Note:** `--resync` should only be used under three specific (rare) circumstances:
+1. It is your _first_ bisync run (between these two paths)
+2. You've just made changes to your bisync settings (such as editing the contents of your `--filters-file`)
+3. There was an error on the prior run, and as a result, bisync now requires `--resync` to recover

+The rest of the time, you should _omit_ `--resync`.
+The reason is because `--resync` will only _copy_ (not _sync_) each side to the other.
+Therefore, if you included `--resync` for every bisync run, it would never be possible to delete a file -- the deleted file would always keep reappearing at the end of every run (because it's being copied from the other side where it still exists).
+Similarly, renaming a file would always result in a duplicate copy (both old and new name) on both sides.

 #### --check-access